Ernie Davis

-Ernest Davis (December 14, 1939 – May 18, 1963) was an American football player who won the Heisman Trophy in 1961 and was its first African-American recipient.
-Davis played college football for Syracuse University and was the first pick in the 1962 NFL Draft, where he was selected by the Washington Redskins, but was almost immediately traded to the Cleveland Browns.
-Davis was diagnosed with leukemia that same year, and died shortly after at age 23 without ever playing in a professional game.
+Ernest R. Davis (December 14, 1939 – May 18, 1963) was an American college football player who was a halfback for the Syracuse Orangemen and won the Heisman Trophy in 1961.
+He was the award's first black recipient.
+Davis was selected first overall by the Washington Redskins in the 1962 NFL draft but was almost immediately traded to the Cleveland Browns.
+He was diagnosed with leukemia that same year, and died shortly after at age 23 without ever playing in a professional game.
 He was inducted into the College Football Hall of Fame in 1979 and was the subject of the 2008 film The Express: The Ernie Davis Story.

 Early life

 Davis was born in New Salem, Pennsylvania.
 His father was killed in an accident shortly after his birth, and his mother, Avis Marie Davis Fleming, could not raise him alone.
 At 14 months, he was cared for by his maternal grandparents, Willie and Elizabeth Davis.
 At age 12, he went to live with his mother and stepfather in Elmira, New York, where he excelled in baseball, basketball, and football in grade school.
 He attended Elmira Free Academy, where he earned two All-American honors.
 At the end of his senior season he was recruited by numerous colleges, and chose to attend Syracuse University after being persuaded by Jim Brown, a Syracuse alumnus.